hpc/charliecloud/doc-src/tutorial.rst

 We can now start an interactive shell to do some Spark computing::

-  $ ch-run -d ~/sparkconf /var/tmp/spark -- /spark/bin/pyspark --master $MASTER_URL
+  $ ch-run -b ~/sparkconf /var/tmp/spark -- /spark/bin/pyspark --master $MASTER_URL

 Let's use this shell to estimate 𝜋 (this is adapted from one of the Spark `examples <http://spark.apache.org/examples.html>`_):